Corbett · Glenfinnan

 Streap — common questions

 - Streap is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 18km with 1100m of ascent and takes most walkers 6-9 hours.
-Terrain: The walk-in along the Glenfinnan estate road is straightforward but adds distance at both ends.
+Ground conditions: The walk-in along the Glenfinnan estate road is straightforward but adds distance at both ends.

-- Standard parking is at NM906808 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NM906808.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Streap?
+- What's the best month to climb Streap?

 - No signal on the hill itself; intermittent EE/Vodafone near the Glenfinnan viaduct and visitor centre